-For details see the "Description of device parameters" documentation.
+For detailed information on the Information submenu: Description of device parameters.

 11.10 Firmware history

 The firmware version can explicitly be ordered via the product structure.
 This makes it possible to ensure the compatibility of the firmware version with an existing or planned system integration.